-The Model P-1400 is an inductive loop processor developed to provide detection of railway equipment in small and large detection areas typically required for yard switch, interlocking, and moveable bridge occupancy detection.
+The Model U-1400 is a stand-alone, shelf mount inductive loop processor developed to provide detection of railway equipment in both small and large detection areas typically required for yard switch, interlocking, and moveable bridge occupancy detection.
 Switch protection can be configured to prevent side-swipe movements typically encountered in classification yards and certain flat switching operations.
-The P-1400 processor is designed to directly replace older technology processors that mount in ground level enclosures.
 Current state of the art, digital loop processing technology, combined with railroad standard vital monitoring techniques and a unique self-check function provide consistent and reliable detection.
-In addition, expanded user selectable features provide flexibility in set-up, operation, and performance of the processor.
+In addition, expanded user selectable features provide flexibility in set-up, operation, and performance of the loop processor.